ulinnuhaha/truku_translation/1-directional translation/README.md

 # One-directional translation of Chinese and Truku languages (Truku➝Chinese or Chinese➝Truku)
 This is a repository for 1-directional translation model between Truku and Chinese languages (Truku➝Chinese or Chinese➝Truku) using mT5.
-We build some pre-trained models based on mT5 to perform translation between Truku and Chinese languages.
+We build some translation models based on mT5 to perform translation between Truku and Chinese languages.
 In the experimental stage, we used three schemes.
 They are:
 * mT5-standard (Google's mT5-small)
 * mT5 from Scratch
 * mT5+MLM